Jon M. Chu

 Jonathan Murray Chu (born November 2, 1979) is an American film director, producer, and screenwriter.
-He is best known as the director of 2018's Crazy Rich Asians, the first film by a major Hollywood studio to feature a majority cast of Asian descent in a modern setting since The Joy Luck Club in 1993.
+He is known for directing the romantic comedy Crazy Rich Asians (2018), one of the first films by a major Hollywood studio to feature a majority cast of Asian descent, and the fantasy musicals Wicked (2024) and Wicked: For Good (2025), a two-part film adaptation of the stage musical.
+For directing Wicked, Chu won the National Board of Review Award for Best Director and Critics’ Choice Award for Best Director.

-The films that he has directed often include musical elements, including the dance films Step Up 2: The Streets (2008) and Step Up 3D (2010), musicals Jem and the Holograms (2015) and In the Heights (2021), and the live concert films Justin Bieber: Never Say Never (2011) and Justin Bieber's Believe (2013).
-Chu is an alumnus of the USC School of Cinematic Arts.
+An alumnus of the USC School of Cinematic Arts, other films he has directed often include musical elements, including the dance films Step Up 2: The Streets (2008) and Step Up 3D (2010), the science fiction film G.I.
+Joe: Retaliation (2013), the musicals Jem and the Holograms (2015) and In the Heights (2021), as well as the live concert films Justin Bieber: Never Say Never (2011) and Justin Bieber's Believe (2013).

-Early life
+Early life and education

-Chu was born in Palo Alto, California and grew up in nearby Los Altos.
-He attended Pinewood School from kindergarten through 12th grade.

-Chu is the youngest of five children.
-He began making movies in fifth grade, when his mother gifted him a video camera to document their family vacations.
+Chu was born in Palo Alto, California, and grew up in nearby Los Altos.
+His mother, Ruth Chu, was born in Taiwan; his father, Lawrence Chu, was born in Sichuan, China.
+His family owns the restaurant Chef Chu's.
+He is the youngest of five children.
+He began making movies in fifth grade, when his mother gave him a video camera to document their family vacations.
 Chu instead began making home movies starring his siblings.

-His mother, Ruth Chu, was born in Taiwan; his father, Lawrence Chu, was born in Sichuan.
-His family owns the restaurant called Chef Chu's.

-Chu obtained a BFA in Film & Television Production from University of Southern California in 2003.
+Chu attended Pinewood School from kindergarten through 12th grade.
+He obtained a Bachelor of Fine Arts in film and television production from the University of Southern California in 2003, where he was a member of the Sigma Phi Epsilon fraternity.
 He won the Princess Grace Award, the Kodak Student Filmmaker Award, the Dore Schary Award presented by the Anti-Defamation League, the Jack Nicholson directing award, and was recognized as an honoree for the IFP/West program Project: Involve.
+In 2006, he launched a YouTube channel showcasing his early work and behind-the-scenes vlogs.